 The following materials are subject to the United States copyright laws (Title 17 U.S. Code).
-They are for use by students in the Leadership in the Profession of Arms course only.
+They are for use by students in the Foundations in the Profession of Arms course only.
 Further reproduction or distribution of copyrighted material is prohibited.

 - 1. Powell, Colin, "Spheres and Pyramids," In It Worked for Me, Harper Collins, 2010. - 2.
 Hill, Ryan, "Thinking Like a Round Table Leader," Journal of Character & Leadership Development, 8:1, 2021. - 3.
 Cavallaro, Liz, "Complexity and Vertical Development," Naval War College Lecture, Blackboard. - 4.
 Cavallaro, Liz, "Complexity and Vertical Development," Naval War College Lecture Slides, Blackboard. - 5.
 Wignall, N., "Adaptive Thinking: The Mental Mechanics of High-Performers," The Startup, Feb 2019. - 6.
-Berger, Jennifer, "Adult Development Map," YouTube video, Aug 31, 2018.
+Berger, Jennifer, "Adult Development Map," YouTube video, Aug 31, 2018. - 7.
+Kashdan, Todd B., "Misunderstandings of Intellectual Humility," Psychology Today, Jan 17, 2024.